-asc
+TV chef Andrew Sheridan takes over closed Newent pub

 - Published

-An award-winning TV chef is taking over a town centre pub which has been closed for more than two years.
+An award-winning TV chef is set to take over a town centre pub that has been closed for more than two years.

-Andrew Sheridan, who holds three AA rosettes at his other businesses, has announced plans to revamp the Red Lion in Newent in Gloucestershire with business partner Sam Morgan.
+Andrew Sheridan, who holds three AA rosettes, plans to revamp the Red Lion in Newent, Gloucestershire with business partner Sam Morgan.

-The Grade II-listed pub will host a branch of Black & Green, Mr Sheridan's fine dining experience.
+The Grade II-listed pub will host a restaurant called Severn & Wye, taking inspiration from Black & Green, Mr Sheridan's Worcestershire restaurant.

-He said the opening of the refurbished pub would create 37 new jobs.
+He said the opening of the refurbished pub would create 37 jobs.

-Mr Sheridan, who has appeared on the Great British Menu and Come Dine with Me The Professionals, runs the Michelin-starred 8 restaurant in Birmingham
+Mr Sheridan, who has appeared on the Great British Menu and Come Dine with Me The Professionals, also runs the Michelin Guide-listed 8 restaurant in Birmingham.

-The plans for the Red Lion include a fine dining experience upstairs, more traditional pub food downstairs and a new garden space called Severn & Wye with converted barns and dining pods.
+The plans for the Red Lion feature Severn & Wye upstairs, with more traditional pub food downstairs and a new garden space with converted barns and dining pods.

 Mr Morgan said: "We've got the right team on board and so the time is right to launch a second offering like that of Black & Green.
 It'll be beside a beautiful, country pub, deep in the heart of rural Gloucestershire.

-"People will be able to eat and drink well at the pub, with a simple menu, or, if they want to enjoy something a little special, they can pop next door to the aptly named Severn & Wye."
+"People will be able to eat and drink well at the pub, with a simple menu, or, if they want to enjoy something a little special, they can pop to the aptly named Severn & Wye."

-Sheridan added: "We are expanding considerably in 2023 and I can't wait to bring our food to Gloucestershire.
+Mr Sheridan added: "We are expanding considerably in 2023 and I can't wait to bring our food to Gloucestershire.

 "We've been looking for suitable locations to open new neighbourhood restaurants.
 Newent - given its beautiful setting, and proximity to the group owner's home - proved to be the ideal place," he added.